updated on 31 January 2023

 Reading time: four minutes

-Pursuing a career as a lawyer, following years working in another industry, won’t be easy.
-That’s not to say, however, that it can’t be done.
+Pursuing a career as a lawyer, following years working in another industry, isn’t unusual.
+It’ll take some hard work and perseverance but that’s not to say that it can’t be done.

 By now, you’ve hopefully identified your motivations for this decision.
-If you haven’t, find time to research the profession to pinpoint what it is that’s attracted you to a career in law.
+If you haven’t, find time to research the legal profession to pinpoint what’s attracted you to a career as a solicitor.
 Even with the introduction of the Solicitors Qualifying Exam (SQE), it remains expensive to qualify.

-The SQE is the new route to qualifying as a solicitor – it’s a new system of exams that all solicitors must pass at the point of qualifying.
+The SQE is now the route that all aspiring solicitors must take to qualify as a solicitor.
 It was introduced in September 2021 to replace the Legal Practice Course (LPC).

 You can find out more about the SQE, its format, what it covers and more via the SQE hub.

 Funding your legal studies is a significant factor to consider for all aspiring lawyers.
-Below, we’ve outlined the options available to you, as a career changer.
+We’ve outlined the options available to you as a career changer below.

 “I don’t have a degree”

 If you haven’t yet completed a degree, you could be eligible for an undergraduate student loan which will help to finance your studies at this stage.
 You should visit the government website to find out what you’re eligible for.
-Many undergraduate law degrees will include elements of SQE preparation.
+Some education providers are now incorporating elements of SQE preparation into their undergraduate law degrees.

 “I have a degree”

-Non-law degree holders are no longer required to complete a law conversion course (like the Graduate Diploma in Law) to take the SQE – instead, they’re being encouraged to complete relevant SQE preparation courses to equip them for the SQE assessments.
+Non-law degree holders are no longer required to complete a law conversion course (like the Graduate Diploma in Law) to take the SQE.
+That said, a conversion course is recommended for non-law graduates to ensure any gaps in legal knowledge are covered before embarking on the SQE.

 Find out more about the various SQE preparation courses on offer with LCN’s guide.

-Regardless of your degree (law or non-law), the SRA advises all aspiring lawyers to complete SQE preparation to give them the best chance of passing the two-part assessment.
+Regardless of your degree (law or non-law), all aspiring lawyers should complete SQE preparation to give them the best chance of passing the two-part assessment.
 This could take the form of a standard SQE prep course, which you’ll most likely have to fund yourself, or an LLM including SQE preparation.

 Several universities have developed master’s in law courses, which include preparation for SQE1 and 2 assessments.
 These courses will be eligible for the usual postgraduate master’s loan funding.

-There are also alternative, cheaper SQE prep courses but these cannot be covered by a student loan.
+There are also alternative, cheaper SQE prep courses but these can’t be covered by a student loan.

-If you’re successful in securing a training contract, many firms will continue to sponsor trainees to complete the SQE preparation and exams (similar to the old LPC).
+If you’re successful in securing a training contract, many firms will continue to sponsor trainees to complete the SQE preparation and exams (similar to the way they’ve done for the LPC in previous years).
 You should check what your shortlisted firms are doing in this case.

 The University of Law offers an undergraduate and postgraduate Career Changer Scholarship to support those wanting to go back into education and re-train.

-The undergraduate scholarship is available for all undergraduate degrees at the university, except apprenticeship programmes, while the postgraduate scholarship is applicable for all postgraduate courses, except apprenticeship programmes, SQE1 and 2 preparation, SQE1 and 2 exam preparation and the SQE Law Essentials Online.
+The undergraduate scholarship is available for all undergraduate degrees at the university, except apprenticeship programmes, while the postgraduate scholarship is applicable for all postgraduate courses, except short courses.

 Find out more about the university’s Career Changer Scholarships via its website.